EverestAU/EverestAU.github.io/README.md

 # Introduction
 I am Aashutosh Aman Mishra, a Ph.D. candidate in Aerospace Engineering at Auburn University, graduating in May 2025.

-My expertise includes aircraft design, aero-propulsive model development, flight dynamics, flight control system development, and real-time flight simulation modeling, with a focus on novel/unconventional advanced air mobility concepts.
+My expertise includes aircraft design, aero-propulsive model development, flight dynamics, flight control system development, and real-time flight simulation, with a focus on novel/unconventional advanced air mobility concepts.

 I aspire to work as a Flight Dynamics Engineer, contributing to the design and testing of aircraft that meet rigorous civil and military standards for handling qualities.

 # Areas of Specialization
 ![image](https://github.com/user-attachments/assets/e8ec6121-2087-4370-bf32-d0655ea93a1b)

 # Education